We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-A toaster's outward appearance could have an impact or your purchasing decision.
-If a manufacturer has put a lot of thought into a toaster's design, chances are this effort is reflected in its functionality and durability as well.
+A toaster's outward appearance could impact your purchasing decision.
+If a manufacturer has put a lot of thought into a toaster's design, chances are this effort reflects its functionality and durability as well.

 Some people like their toast lightly browned.
 Others like it crispy, almost to the point of being burnt.
-Flexibility and speed (no one wants to wait all day for a piece of toast) are two important performance features in a toaster.
+Flexibility and speed are two important performance features in a toaster.

-We'll tell you about toaster features that make your life easier, such as cord storage, removable crumb trays, and defrost/reheat settings.
+In this section, we tell you about toaster features that make your life easier: cord storage, removable crumb trays, defrost/reheat settings, and so on.

 You could get a cheap toaster for around ten bucks, but we don't recommend it.
 You could get a commercial toaster for three or four hundred dollars, but do you really need eight slices at once?
 Our top five fall somewhere in between these extremes.

-Black and chrome have long been a fashionable stylistic pairing.
-Judging by the T-fals' popularity, people like the looks of the T-fal 8746002 Classic Avante 2-Slice Toaster.
+Judging by the T-fals' popularity, people like the looks of the T-fal Classic Avante 2-Slice Toaster.
 The chrome highlights give it a slightly retro look and work well with the angled front, resulting in a smart, solid appearance.
-Controls are clear and uncluttered, and there's a clever little feature that is hidden from the front but revealed when you turn it around -- a carrying handle that has been molded into the body.
+Controls are clear and uncluttered, and there's a clever little feature that's hidden from the front but revealed when you turn it around —a carrying handle that has been molded into the body.

 The Cuisinart CPT-435 Countdown 4-Slice Stainless Steel Toaster boasts a classy, stainless steel exterior that is interspersed with blue LEDs to indicate heat setting and cooking time.
 It possesses a sharp, modern look, and there's certainly no denying the quality of Cuisinart's products.
 As with the Krups, however, we suspect that the outer design of this toaster will appeal to some consumers more than others.

-The Oster TSSTTRJBP1 Jelly Bean Toaster offers seven browning settings and, like the T-fal, it also sports a bagel option.
+The Oster Jelly Bean Toaster offers seven browning settings and, like the T-fal, it also includes a bagel option.
 It's a slightly larger model than the T-fal, so it doesn't get the same complaints about length of slice that the T-fal does.
-Instead, owners told us that sometimes their bread was too tall to fit this machine.
-If you really want an Oster Jelly Bean Toaster, however, we think the solution is simple enough (albeit a bit of a nuisance): simply toast your bread halfway, then turn it upside-down to finish .
+Instead, owners tell us that sometimes their bread was too tall to fit this machine!
+If you really want an Oster Jelly Bean Toaster, however, we think the solution is simple enough, albeit a bit of a nuisance: simply toast your bread halfway, then turn it upside-down to finish .